mlava/ninja-forecast/README.md

 1. Update beta dashboard gist to automatically assign the correct units based on the units selected for download in config.
 2. Allow more than one location in config.
-3. Update device ids to make more of the forecast.io datapoints available in the Ninja Blocks rules engine as sensors.